Sign In Register

 Healthcare Facilities230

-Tigerton has an average annual temperature of 44°F (7°C).
+Tigerton has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 15°F in January while summers reach 70°F in July.
-Annual precipitation is 34.0 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.0 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,027 feet.

 Temperature